WeeJeWel/pivpn-web/README.md

 ## Features

-* A beautiful interface
+* A beautiful & easy to use UI
-* One command to set up
+* Easy installation: just one command
 * List, create & delete users
 * Show a user's QR code
-* Download a user's profile configuration file
+* Download a user's configuration file
 * See which users are connected
+* Log in with your Linux username & password
 * Connects to your local PiVPN installation — or remote over SSH
 * Gravatar support 🎉

 ## Requirements

-* Raspberry Pi
 * Docker installed
 * PiVPN installed (WireGuard, not OpenVPN)
 * SSH enabled with username & password